My name is Felix Chi. I run Guava. Here's why.

 In 2005, in Havana, my friend Edel and I got the job of building an educational Flash CD-ROM called Mi Amiga la Tierra for Cuba's National Geography Institute.
 The project came with a rare privilege: access to the internet.

-I stayed away from the sites that would get me in trouble.
-But I saved some articles for my mom.
-I studied 2advanced and the Flash studios that were pushing the web as an expressive medium.
-Google was blowing up.
+Bandwidth sucked but I was relentless, the strategy was to download everything I could and read it later.
+I was already commited to Flash so I studied 2advanced and the other studios pushing the web as an expressive medium.
 I found community, fellow ActionScript nerds sharing tips and tricks.
 I was hooked.

 I moved to the US in late 2007.
 The first things I bought: a computer, internet access, and a hosting account.
 Not a car.
 Not a TV.
 I didn't just want to use the web — I wanted to be on it.

 When you grow up somewhere the web is forbidden, you understand what most people take for granted.
 A URL is freedom.
 Your own domain is your own house.
-No landlord, no algorithm, no one deciding who gets to see your work.
+No one deciding who gets to see your work.

 Guava exists because I believe everyone deserves a home on the internet.
 Not a rented room on someone else's platform.
 A real home — your domain, your design, your voice.